logicplace/pokemini-img2c/README.md

 You'll need to update your project's Makefile to include the new objects.
  You can also include rules to generate them.
  Here's one using the rsc directory.
- It can't compile them to the src directory, though, unless you want to specify the new obj names manually...
+ It can't compile them to the src directory, though.

 ```makefile
 TOOLCHAIN_DIR := ../..